top of page

 DPF regeneration is the process of burning off soot and particulate matter that accumulates in the Diesel Particulate Filter.
 Over time, this soot can clog the filter, restricting exhaust flow and causing engine problems.

-To prevent this, diesel vehicles are equipped with regeneration systems that heat the exhaust gases to very high temperatures—enough to convert the soot into ash.
+To prevent this, diesel vehicles are equipped with regeneration systems.
+These systems heat the exhaust gases to very high temperatures—enough to convert the soot into ash.
 This process helps maintain the filter's efficiency and keeps emissions low.

 🔁 Understanding the DPF Regen Cycle